 33 “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.” – John 16:33

-It is a world full of evil where not one is righteous, but if we choose to trust in the Lord and live in His presence, He will protect us and give us salvation.
+We exist in a world full of evil where not one is righteous, but if we choose to put our faith and trust in the Lord Jesus Christ and humbly live in His presence, He will protect us and give us salvation.

 Picture courtesy if daryl_mitchell from Saskatoon, Saskatchewan, Canada